 We sponsor the Sabre Inc. 401(k) Savings Plan ("401(k) Plan"), which is a tax qualified defined contribution plan that allows tax-deferred savings by eligible employees to provide funds for their retirement.
 We make a matching contribution equal to 100% of each pre-tax dollar contributed by the participant on the first 6% of eligible compensation.
 During 2020, we temporarily suspended our 401(k) match program for US-based employees in connection with our cost reduction efforts in response to market conditions as the result of the COVID-19 pandemic.
-We recognized expenses related to the 401(k) Plan of approximately \$18 million, \$7 million and \$23 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+We recognized expenses related to the 401(k) Plan of approximately \$18 million for the years ended December 31, 2022 and 2021, respectively, and \$7 million for the year ended December 31, 2020.